mroach-awri/brettEvolSSU1/README.md

 ### Longshot

-Longshot had a propensity to phase the divergent haplotype while keeping the two more similar haplotypes together--which was ideal.
-Several contigs still had hapltype switching, and these contigs needed to be split to properly bin the reads.
-Contigs > ~50kb were manually eyeballed and sorted. contigs < ~50kb with roughly 2:1 size ratio were sorted into their anticipated bins (double size = the two similar haplotyes, half size = divergent).
+Longshot had a propensity to phase the divergent haplotype (B) while keeping the two more similar haplotypes (A1 and A2) together.
+This observation shaped the assembly strategy.
+Several contigs still had hapltype switching which needed to be split to properly bin the reads.
+Contigs > 50kb were manually inspected and sorted. contigs < ~50kb with roughly 2:1 size ratio were sorted into their anticipated bins (double size = A1 + A2, half size = B).

 ```bash
 minimap2 -t 12 clip.FALC.fasta 1499.fastq.gz | samtools sort -@ 4 -m 1G -o clip.FALC.bam